Back to Business! Launch Your New Business With 10% Off — Start Now

 • Credited as coming from the fintech.
 In this case, the name of the fintech appears as the maker of the payment in the transaction details.
 The recipient cannot see your company name.

 You might be thinking: so what?
 Well, when payments are always credited as coming from a fintech, it can create problems.
 Bank and fintech regulations require them to monitor accounts and to know where payments are coming from.
-If they cannot see who is making a payment or regular payments, they may start asking your recipient questions, or worse, stop accepting your payments.
+If they cannot see who is making a payment or regular payments, they may start asking your recipient questions or, worse, stop accepting your payments.
 Again, it is something to be mindful of when considering different business accounts.

 We split this article into key questions and small details to be aware of, but really all of them should be taken into account when assessing the merits of a business account.